-- A House Elf who despises his Master shows up in #4 Privet Drive and pitches a fit.
+- A House Elf who despises his Master shows up and pitches a fit.

 - Harry is removed from Privet Drive in the middle of the night, to an unfamiliar destination.
 He ultimately ends up spending the rest of the summer with the Weasleys.